 Painful cracked lips like your daughter’s may be associated with fungal infection or vitamin deficiency, particularly B vitamins (Journal Canadian Dental Association, Sep.
 2009).
 Celiac disease itself may often trigger nutrient deficiencies (Nutrients, Oct.
 23, 2019).

 Diagnostic Difficulties Slowed Treatment of Pailful Cracked Lips:

 Q. I suffered from chronic angular cheilitis for years, along with digestive problems.
 Doctor after doctor dismissed any relationship between the two.
 I finally saw a nutritionist who identified the problem as B vitamin malabsorption.

 A. It rather sounds as though your nutritionist is treating you for celiac disease.
 In this autoimmune condition, the body reacts to gluten from wheat, barley or rye and attacks the small intestine.
-The resulting problems with absorption of nutrients can cause a wide range of problems, including those painful cracks at the corners of the mouth (angular cheilitis).
+The resulting problems with absorption of nutrients can cause a wide range of problems, including those painful cracked lips (angular cheilitis).